How to Get Started Networking for Finance Roles

 • Last contact date

-When you send a professional an email or get on a call, you should update this list so stay current with who you have talked to, when you talked to them, and when it is appropriate to follow up.
+Most importantly, update the sheet after each interaction to stay current with who you have talked to, when you spoke to them, and when it is appropriate to follow up.

 Previous